Rise to Success: Career Highlights of Dustin Johnson

 In June 2022, Dustin Johnson resigned from the PGA Tour to join LIV Golf.

-September 5, 2022: LIV Golf Invitational Boston Win
+September 5, 2022: Victory at the LIV Golf Invitational Boston

-Since 2022, Dustin Johnson has been playing in The LIV Golf League.
+In 2022, Dustin Johnson joined The LIV Golf League.

-Throughout 2022, Dustin Johnson had various results, including a T25 at the Farmers Insurance Open, tying for ninth at The Players Championship, finishing fourth at the WGC-Dell Technologies Match Play, and T12 at the Masters Tournament.
-He also missed the cut at the RBC Heritage and the PGA Championship.
+In 2022, Johnson started with a T25 at the Farmers Insurance Open, tied for ninth at The Players Championship, finished in fourth place at the WGC-Dell Technologies Match Play, and T12 at the 2022 Masters Tournament.
+He missed the cut at the 2022 PGA Championship.